thegreenwebfoundation/developer-docs/src/docs/co2js/roadmap.md

 ## Exploring

 New ideas that we have not yet fully triaged, but that we feel are worth further discussion on how they might be implemented.
+These are a selection of the issues we are most hopeful for.
+To see all open issues, see the [CO2.js repository on GitHub](https://github.com/thegreenwebfoundation/co2.js/issues).

 {% set issues = co2jsRoadmapExploring %}
 {% include 'partials/roadmapList.njk' %}